 Some personality characteristics of the groom: honesty, loyalty, fussiness, competitiveness, stubbornness, etc.

-For a Best Man speech, experience is sometimes the best … preacher
+For the Best Man speech, experience is sometimes the best … preacher

 If you share a long history with the groom, use your experiences to demonstrate how far you’ve come together — for example: